landelare/ue5coro/Docs/Awaiters.md

 ## Latent awaiters

-`UE5Coro::Latent` awaiters are implemented as latent actions, even if your coroutine is otherwise not one.
-This makes their lifetime tied to the world so it's possible, e.g., if PIE ends that `co_await`ing them will not resume your coroutine.
-In this case your stack is still unwound normally (similarly to if an exception was thrown) and your destructors are called so it's safe to use `FScopeLock`s, smart pointers, etc. across a `co_await`, but something like this could cause problems:
+`UE5Coro::Latent` awaiters are locked to the game thread.
+Their lifetime is tied to the world so it's possible, e.g., if PIE ends that `co_await`ing them will not resume your coroutine.
+In this case your stack is still unwound normally (similarly to if an exception was thrown) and your destructors are called so it's safe to use `FScopeLock`s, smart pointers, etc. across a `co_await`, but something like this could cause
+problems:

 ```cpp
 T* Thing = new T();
 co_await UE5Coro::Latent::Something(); // This may not resume
 delete Thing;
 ```

+It's undefined when exactly your coroutine stack is unwound, it might be, e.g., when the latent action is destroyed or when the `co_await` would normally resume the coroutine.
+In practice, for awaiters in this namespace it will usually happen within 2 ticks.

 ### Latent callbacks